vegaprotocol/specs/protocol/0061-simple-POS-rewards-SweetWater.md

 - `reward.staking.delegation.maxPayoutPerParticipant` - the maximum (applies only to on-chain tresaury rewards in the form of thestaking and governance asset) that each participant may receive as a payout from single epoch.
 - `reward.staking.delegation.maxPayoutPerEpoch` - the maximum (applies only to on-chain tresaury rewards in the form of thestaking and governance asset) that may be paid out for a given epoch.

 **Note**: changes of any network parameters affecting these calculations will take an immediate effect (they aren't delayed until next epoch).

 # Calculation
 This applies to the on-chain-treasury for each asset as well as network infrastructure fee pool for each asset.

+As step *zero*: if the number of validators on the Vega chain is lower than the number of signers on the [multisig ethereum contract](0030-multisig_control_spec.md) then the reward is zero.
+The reason is that if there are signatures the multisig is expecting that Vega chain isn't providing there is a danger that control of the multisig is lost.
+This is to ensure that validators (all validators) have incentive to pay Etherum gas to update the multisig signer list.

 At the end of an [epoch](./0050-epochs.md), payments are calculated.
 First we determine the amount to pay out during that epoch:
 1. multiply the amount in the reward pool by `reward.staking.delegation.payoutFraction`; this is the amount going into next step, call it `stakingRewardAmtForEpoch`.